Bermuda Hundred, Virginia: Mattica

-Prior to English contact, the site was an Appomattoc village shown as "Mattica" on the 1608 Tindall map.
+Prior to English contact, the site was an Appomattoc village shown as "Mattica" on a 1608 Robert Tyndall map.
 On May 26, 1607, Christopher Newport led a party of 24 English colonists to Mattica.
 They were welcomed with food and tobacco.
 He noted the village was surrounded by cornfields, which the Indians cultivated.
 A weroansqua (female chieftain), Oppussoquionuske, led the village.
 Their larger village nearby on the north bank of Wighwhippoc Creek, now called Swift Creek, was ruled by the weroance Coquonasum, brother of Oppussoquionuske.
 Anglo-Native relations deteriorated in 1609, culminating in the First Anglo-Powhatan War by 1610.
 In the summer of 1610 Opossunoquonuske invited fifteen settlers, who had been collecting water upriver from the settlement at Jamestown, to come to her town.
 Claiming that the women of the village would be afraid of their weapons, she persuaded the men to leave them in the boat; she then invited them to sit down for a meal, at which she had them ambushed.
 Her men killed all but one who managed to escape; the survivor, Thomas Dowse, managed to return to the boat and protect himself with the rudder.
 The men's manner of death is not recorded, nor is it noted if they were tortured.
 In retaliation, the colonists burned the town and killed several of its inhabitants.
 Opossunoquonuske herself was reported to have been mortally wounded and to have died that winter.
 John Smith, in his narrative of the colony, discusses the burning of the town but not the reason behind it, calling the motive only the "injurie done us by them of Apomatock".

 Around Christmas 1611, in reprisal for an Appomattoc ambush on a group of colonists a year before, Sir Thomas Dale seized Oppussoquionuske's village and the surrounding cultivated land.
 He renamed it "New Bermudas".